Icinga/icinga2/doc/10-icinga-template-library.md

 :-----------------|:------------
 memory\_win\_warn | **Optional**.
 The warning threshold.
 memory\_win\_crit | **Optional**.
 The critical threshold.
 memory\_win\_unit | **Optional**.
 The unit to display the received value in, thresholds are interpreted in this unit.
-Defaults to "mb" (megabye), possible values are: b, kb, mb, gb and tb.
+Defaults to "mb" (megabyte), possible values are: b, kb, mb, gb and tb.

 ### network-windows <a id="windows-plugins-network-windows"></a>

 Check command object for the `check_network.exe` plugin.
-Collects the total Bytes inbount and outbound for all interfaces in one second, to itemise interfaces or use a different collection interval use [`perfmon-windows`](10-icinga-template-library.md#windows-plugins-load-windows).
+Collects the total Bytes inbound and outbound for all interfaces in one second, to itemise interfaces or use a different collection interval use [`perfmon-windows`](10-icinga-template-library.md#windows-plugins-load-windows).

 Custom attributes: